brunovivas/discord-permathreads/README.md

 # Discord Permathreads

-Prevents threads from auto-archiving after 3 days of inactivity.
+Discord bot that prevents threads from auto-archiving after 3 days of inactivity.

 ## Requirements